AI Adoption in Boston and New York City

-- Vision, priorities, and mindset - has a thorough grasp on the opportunities and challenges of technological integration, and has an action plan to address the latter
+- Has a thorough grasp on the opportunities and challenges of technological integration, and has an action plan to address the latter

-- Activation - stakeholders, both public and private, are positioned to execute plans in a collaborative and efficient manner
+- Stakeholders, both public and private, are positioned to execute plans in a collaborative and efficient manner

-- Asset base - draws from strong existing assets including higher education, talent pool, early STEM education, infrastructure, etc.
+- Draws from strong existing assets including higher education, talent pool, early STEM education, infrastructure, etc.

-- Trajectory and development - is growing and executing plans integral to future success
+- Is growing and executing plans integral to future success

 Controlled Disruption in the Northeast